oras-project/community/governance/WORKING-GROUPS.md

 # Working Groups

 Working Groups are organizations responsible for the design and implementation of large architectural aspects of the overall ORAS project.
 Working Groups operate with a fair amount of autonomy within the broader scope of the project.
-They tend to be long-lived or temporary.

 Working Groups are primarily used to facilitate topics of discussion that are in scope for ORAS but that cross multiple sub-projects and teams.
 It provides a formal avenue for disparate teams or groups to collaborate around a common problem, craft a balanced position, and disband.